guopengf/FL-MRCM/README.md

 ## Dataset Preparation

-Prepare the dataset in the following format for easy use of the code.
-The train and test folders should contain two subfolders each: img and label.
-Make sure the images their corresponding segmentation masks are placed under these folders and have the same name for easy correspondance.
-Please change the data loaders to your need if you prefer not preparing the dataset in this format.
+Prepare the dataset in the following structure for easy use of the code.The provided data loaders is ready for this this format and you may change it as your need.

 ```bash